XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 If you use RequireAuth on your cold wallet, then processing customer deposits (and allowing other customers to trade in your issuances) requires an additional step, to authorize customers' trust lines to hold your currency.

-You must authorizing trust lines from the same cold wallet account that issues the currency, which unfortunately means an increased risk exposure for that account.
-Before a deposit can be processed, the cold wallet must authorize a transaction to authorize the trust line where the issuances would be held.
-The flow for authorizing a user requires another step at the end:
+You must authorize trust lines using the same cold wallet account that issues the currency, which unfortunately means an increased risk exposure for that account.
+Before users can deposit their ACME funds to Ripple or trade for ACME funds, they must have their trust lines approved:

 1. ACME publishes its cold wallet address to users.
 2. Alice extends a trust line from her Ripple account to ACME's cold wallet, indicating that she is willing to hold ACME's issuances.